cijug/cijug.github.com/index.md

 ## Who We Are

 CIJUG is a user group for application developers in the Central Iowa area.
-We meet the first Tuesday of the month to discuss Java, JVM technologies, or anything else interesting (Javascript, NoSQL, DevOps, etc)
+We meet the second Thursday of the month to discuss Java, JVM technologies, or anything else interesting (Javascript, NoSQL, DevOps, etc)

 ## How to [Join](https://groups.google.com/forum/?fromgroups#!forum/central-iowa-java-users-group)